Your NHS Health Check results and action plan

 - your diastolic blood pressure – this is the lower number indicating the pressure when your heart rests

 Normal blood pressure is between 90/60 and 140/90.
-If your result falls outside this range, the healthcare professional explaining your results will discuss this with you and what action to take.
+If your result are outside this normal range, the healthcare professional explaining your results will discuss this with you and what action to take.

-High blood pressure is a problem because it increases the risk of serious health problems such as heart attack, stroke, type 2 diabetes and kidney disease.
+High blood pressure (hypertension) is a problem because it increases the risk of serious health conditions such as heart attack, stroke, type 2 diabetes and kidney disease.
 High blood pressure usually causes no symptoms, so it's possible to have high blood pressure without knowing it.

 Having a single raised blood pressure reading does not necessarily mean you have high blood pressure.
 Blood pressure can go up and down throughout the day and in response to stress.